Sicily honours murdered anti-Mafia campaigner, 60 years on

-And he sees the murder in 1948 as part of a Mafia offensive against what he calls the liberalising and democratising "winds of change" that were starting to blow through post-War Sicily.'Other feelings'
+And he sees the murder in 1948 as part of a Mafia offensive against what he calls the liberalising and democratising "winds of change" that were starting to blow through post-War Sicily.

 Nobody has done more to preserve Rizzotto's memory than his nephew, who was also named Placido Rizzotto in the dead man's honour.

 "Every time my grandmother spoke about my uncle - even if it was 20 years later - she would cry," he said.

 "I saw the pain of a mother who did not have her son.
 His burial means a lot to me.

 "It is said that the mafia has a good memory: that they never forget.
 If someone does them wrong, they don't forget and sooner or later, they will make you pay.